cooscoos/Hoive/README.md

 Done so far:
 * play the game in terminal with cargo run
 * basic rules working
-* ants, spiders and bees
+* ants, spiders, ladybirds and queen bees

 ![snapshot](/reference/snapshot.png "snapshot of game")

 ## To do

+Write tests for ladybird, including it going back on itself.
+Use bug3.png.

 ### Other animals

 This order seems sensible:

-* ladybird - similar to spider distance floodfill but with different rules for each k
 * pillbug - forcing other player's move but with limited checks (still need hive breakcheck), plus update pmoore for sumo list and sumo action
 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
 * beetle